ucsb-cs32/s21/_lab/lab06.md

 ...
 ```

+There are two public test files (and the Makefile that will be used on the autograder) here: https://github.com/ucsb-cs32-s21/Lab06-part1-tests

 **While you are working on matching the report output, note that whitespace differences will be important to pay attention to**.
 A useful tool is to redirect the ouput of the test to a file:
 ```
  ./testReport> t